 Overview

 The aim of the a-z.lu catalogue is to list every document in every database, so that you can search all the databases at once.
-But to perform a detailed and sophisticated search, it makes sense to use the relevant database, as a-z.lu may not include every single article and a “metasearch” via a-z.lu will only ever be a compromise between the various databases in terms of search functionalities.
+But to perform a detailed and sophisticated search, it makes sense to perform these searches on the platform of the relevant database.
+Reasons are that a-z.lu may not include every single article and on top of that a “metasearch” via a-z.lu will only ever be a compromise between the various databases in terms of search functionalities.

 -